jasonjj333/EcommerceApplication/README.md

 - [ ] Create orders table and POJO
 - [ ] Implement order-list.jsp to display all orders (similar to user-list.jsp)
 - [ ] Add 'Orders List' Button to user-list and redirect to order-list.jsp
+###### Start on handling products:
+- [ ] Create products table and POJO
+- [ ] Implement product-list.jsp to display all products for admins (similar to user-list.jsp)
+- [ ] Implement different product list view for customers
+- [ ] Add 'Product List' Button to user-list and redirect to product-list.jsp

 ![image](https://user-images.githubusercontent.com/72631106/177657598-5d2ff6ad-eff8-419f-b7b2-6e123a7125f0.png)